-The agency will keep the donor informed about scheduled FETs and the birth of a baby.
-The agency will be encouraging both families to pursue an open relationship with one another which is in the best interest of the child.
-It is so easy with services like 23 and Me and social media to find siblings and parents.
-It’s better for the information to come from the adults involved in the adoption.
+The program keeps the donor informed about scheduled FETs and the birth of a baby.
+Encouraging both families to maintain an open relationship is emphasized, as it is deemed beneficial for the child's well-being.
+With services like 23andMe and social media readily accessible, locating siblings and parents is facilitated.
+However, it is preferable for such information to originate from the involved adults in the adoption process.

 Fertility clinics in the U.S. report to the Centers for Disease Control regarding ART treatments performed at the clinic.